skalahonza/TidepoolToNightScoutSync/README.md

    * tidepool:Username = your tidepool username
    * tidepool:Password = your tidepool password
    * nightscout:BaseUrl = your tidepool password
-   * nightscout:ApiKey = your NightScout API SECRET (with at least [careportal](http://www.nightscout.info/wiki/welcome/website-features/0-9-features/authentication-roles) role)
+   * nightscout:ApiKey = your NightScout API KEY
    * sync:since = since when the data should be imported (optional, can be null)
    * sync:till = till when the data should be imported (optional, can be null)
  ### Example configuration